-With a C1-3 injury, you should be able to explain everything an assistant needs to know about your care but you will require assistance to perform all activities of daily living, personal care to meet basic care and safety requirements.
+With a C5 injury, you should be able to explain everything an assistant needs to know about your care, but you will require assistance to perform most of your personal care activities to meet basic care and safety requirements.
+Activities you should be able to do independently are eating and some grooming activities, but these will require adaptive equipment and set-up.
+You should be able to feed yourself and perform some personal care activities with adaptive equipment and set up.